Origin theories of Christopher Columbus: Language

-Valiant scholars have dedicated themselves to the subject of Christopher Columbus's language.
+Scholars have dedicated themselves to the subject of Christopher Columbus's language.
 They have conducted in-depth research both on the ship's log and on other writings of his that have come down to the modern day.
 They have analyzed the words, the terms, and the vocabulary, as well as rather frequent variations often bizarre in style, handwriting, grammar, and syntax.
 Christopher Columbus's language is Castilian punctuated by noteworthy and frequent Portuguese, Italian, and Genoese influences and elements.